SamPurle/SamPurle-github.io/_posts/2020-06-19-titanic-project.markdown

   {% endhighlight %}

-  - n_iter: Specifies the number of times this process is iterated through, which is equal to the number of different hyper-parameter combinattions that are tested
+  - n_iter: Specifies the number of times this process is iterated through, which is equal to the number of different hyper-parameter combinations that are tested
   - n_jobs: Specifies the number of CPU threads allocated to this processed
   - cv: Specifies the number of folds to be used for cross-validation
   - random_state: Seeds the random number generator for parameter selection

+  It is important to note that a "grid search" can also be performed for model optimisation.
+This involves supplying discrete lists of hyper-parameters to the model, which will fit and evaluate every combination thereof.
+This is very computationally intensive if it is desirable to investigate large ranges of hyper-parameters, although it is more likely to find local optima (as the optimiser will search every possible combination instead of random increments within a range).

+### Final Thoughts